M. H. Cegu Isadean

 Mohamed Hasan Cegu Isadean (born 12 May 1944) is a Sri Lankan former politician who served as a member of the Parliament of Sri Lanka and government minister.
 He is the founder and chairman of Sri Lanka Muslim Congress and immensely contributed to the development of the party during that time, and is also believed to be the author of the party's constitution.

-He served as the opposition leader of merged North-Eastern provincial council as well and held many deputy ministerial and ministerial portfolios such as Export Development, Mass Media Information, Rural Economic Development and Highways.
+He served as the opposition leader of the merged North-Eastern provincial council as well and held many deputy ministerial and ministerial portfolios such as Export Development, Mass Media Information, Rural Economic Development and Highways.

-Mr.Issadeen,used to be called by the names of "Cegu", "Lion of Akkaraipattu" and "Vethanthi" by his supporters passed away on November 28th 2024 at the age of 81.
+Isadean died on 28 November 2024 at the age of 81.